tomaszperek/shapeless-futures/blog/shapelessmonads.md

 ## <a href="#first-steps" name="first-steps">First steps</a>

 Before we start, let's say what's wrong with the code from last post.
 It's only for `Futures`.
-The one advantage `ApplicativeBuilder` has over hsequence / zip functions is that it works with any Applicative.
+The advantage `ApplicativeBuilder` has over `hsequence` / `zip` functions is that it works with any Applicative.
 So it will work with `Option`s, `List`s, not only `Future`s. `zip` is only for `Future`s.
 So let's remove this constraint.

 Our base trait will now look as follows:
 ```scala